Solar Battery Storage: Is It Worth It in Texas?

 30% – 40% Bill Reduction

-Everyone can drastically reduce or even completely eliminate their electric bill by going solar, all while paying no up front costs to get started.
+Everyone can drastically reduce or even eliminate their electric bill by going solar, all while paying no up front costs to get started.
 Most electric companies offer net-metering services, which provides homeowners a credit for energy produced by the solar panels.
 Saving you money on your electric bill.

 Increase Property Value